Edward-Z-Chen/Festem_paper/4_Zheng2017/README.md

 ## Dependency

-Besides the packages listed in "1_Simulation", the following R packages are also needed:
+Apart from packages listed in "1_Simulation", the following R packages are also needed:

 SeuratData==0.2.1, plyr==1.8.6, pROC==1.17.0.1.